Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 Surfing: An Experience in a Practice Space Shaped by Inequalities

-“February: the beach is packed, the ocean is filled with foreign and Moroccan surfers.
+“February: The beach is packed, and the ocean is filled with foreign and Moroccan surfers.
 It’s no longer the sound of the waves I hear in the distance, but rather shouts and insults.
-At the end of their session, board under their arms and grim faces, several foreign surfers paid the price and were unable to enjoy those waves.
+At the end of their session, with their boards under their arms and grim expressions on their faces, several foreign surfers paid the price and weren’t able to enjoy those waves.
 The same fate awaits those who have been there for months.
 Javi and Inigo (Spanish surfers) told me they have to keep a low profile in the water and wait for the locals to give them “their wave.”
-Tensions are rising, as they feel they’ve respected the “locals’ rule” enough, knowing they’re on the same level as their rivals.”
+Tensions are rising, because they feel they’ve shown enough respect for the “locals’ rule,” knowing that they’re at the same skill level as their rivals.”

 (Journal, 2019)

-All surfers share a common goal: catching the wave, while other surfers are present at the same time: “all in the same place, at the same time, doing the same thing, and more specifically, striving toward the same goal” (Bisson, 2015: 10).
-The notion of competition comes into play, and surfing should therefore be viewed as a site of confrontation.
-However, “customary rules” (Lafargue, 2017: 52) regulate and establish a hierarchy within this informal competition, one of which—a fundamental one—must be respected: localism.
-This refers to the “varied cultural practices of exclusion through which surfers strive to control access to surf spots” (Ibid.:53), in the name of local identity (Bisson, 2015).
-In other words, through the “territorialization of the territory” (Anderson cited by Lafargue, 2017: 53), locals are given priority to catch the wave, which naturally excludes all competition.
-Other surfers have little choice but to comply; otherwise, it is at their own risk.
+All surfers share a common goal—to catch a wave—while other surfers are present at the same time: “all in the same place, at the same time, doing the same thing, and more specifically, striving toward the same goal” (Bisson, 2015: 10).
+The notion of competition comes into play, and surfing should therefore be viewed as a arena for rivalry.
+However, “unwritten rules” (Lafargue, 2017: 52) regulate and establish a hierarchy within this informal competition, and one fundamental rule must be respected: localism.
+This refers to the “varied cultural practices of exclusion through which surfers strive to control access to surf spots” (ibid.:53), in the name of local identity (Bisson, 2015).
+In other words, through the “territorialization of the territory” (Anderson cited by Lafargue, 2017: 53), locals are given priority in catching the wave, which naturally excludes all competition.
+Other surfers have little choice but to comply; otherwise, they do so at their own risk.

-All the Moroccan female surfers interviewed have also faced difficult challenges in the water.
-On several occasions, male surfers have told Marwa (four-time Moroccan champion) to “get lost,” “surfing isn’t for you,” and “go help your mother bake bread.”
-The aggressive behavior she experienced is closely tied to the fact that she is a Moroccan woman on a board, and not a matter of skill level.
-Similarly, Inès tells me about an argument she had with a local surfer:
+All of the Moroccan female surfers interviewed have also faced difficult challenges in the water.
+On several occasions, male surfers have told Marwa (a four-time Moroccan champion) , “Get lost,” “Surfing isn’t for you,” and “Go help your mom bake bread.”
+The aggressive behavior she experienced is closely tied to the fact that she is a Moroccan woman on a surfboard, not to her skill level.
+Similarly, Inès told me about an argument she had with a local surfer:

-"He took my leash[11] […] and he stole it from me.
+"He took my leach[11] […] and he stole it from me.
 I swear!
-I yelled at him—it was crazy!
-But that rarely happens.
+I yelled at him—that’s crazy!
+But that hardly ever happens.
 Sometimes there are guys… (desperate look).
-But actually, I took his wave… he’d been taking all the waves since earlier, and I was with a friend who told me, ‘That guy really pisses me off.’
-You know, I thought, “Screw him,” so I paddled out, and to get back at me, he totally pulled me in.
-It just made me miss my wave—nobody could catch it…”.
+But actually, I took his wave… he’d been taking every wave since a little while ago, and I was with a friend who told me, ‘That guy really pisses me off.’
+You know, I thought to myself, “Screw him,” so I paddled out, and he, to get back at me, totally pulled me in.
+It just made me miss my wave—nobody was able to catch it…”.

-Moroccan surfers also seem to apply the “localism” rule to their female counterparts, effectively relegating them—based on their gender—to the same status as foreigners.
-This is surely due to the fact that no Moroccan women were present when they began surfing and took over the territory.
-They thus place them in a category other than that of locals, as the experiences of our subjects make clear.
-To avoid being subjected to this kind of treatment, they can assume the status of experts[12], as was the case with Asma, who had to prove her skill level : “There were spots reserved for the guys; they were difficult spots […] and I was the only one going there”; which earned her a nickname worthy of an expert!
-Or that of a cheater, meaning someone who cuts corners by disregarding the right-of-way rule.
-This is the case of Inès, who had her leash pulled because she violated the right-of-way rule while trying to balance access to the waves.
+Moroccan surfers also seem to apply the “localism” rule to their female counterparts, relegating them—based on their gender—to the same status as foreigners.
+This is surely due to the fact that no Moroccan women were present when they first started surfing and staked their claim on the territory.
+They thus place them in a category other than that of “local,” as the experiences of our subjects make clear.
+To avoid being subjected to this kind of treatment, they can assume the status of an expert[12], as was the case with Asma, who had to prove her skill level —“there were spots reserved for the guys; they were difficult spots […] and I was the only one who went there”—which earned her a nickname befitting an expert!
+Or that of a “cheater”—that is, someone who circumvents the rules by failing to respect the right-of-way rule.
+Take the example of Inès, who had her leash pulled because she violated the right-of-way rule while trying to balance access to the waves.
 Surfers claim “inalienable rights” by considering these women “unworthy of sharing their waves” (Booth cited by Lafargue, 2017: 53).

-“Personally, I’ve never had any trouble in the water—quite the opposite, in fact.
+“Personally, I’ve never had any trouble in the water—quite the opposite, actually.
 Local surfers would often wave me over to join them and surf with them.
 It was as if I belonged to their group; far from any conflicts, they were kind and patient with me despite the difference in our skill levels.
-Yet I’m a woman too—why wasn’t I treated the same way?
+Yet I, too, am a woman—why wasn’t I treated the same way?
 Is it because I’m a foreigner?
-Talking with Malik, I realized that my status as a foreigner actually earned me a different kind of respect from the surfers.”
+While talking with Malik, I realized that my status as a foreigner actually earned me a different kind of respect from the surfers.”

 (Journal, 2019)

-“Surfers need to get used to the fact that these are Moroccan women surfers, not tourists.”
+"Surfers need to get used to the fact that these are Moroccan female surfers, not tourists."

-By this, we mean that Moroccan male surfers deny their female counterparts the status of “local,” even though they are just as entitled to it.
+By this, we mean that Moroccan male surfers deny “local” status to their female peers, who are nonetheless just as entitled to it.
 Deprived of their rightful status in the water and in accessing the waves, these Moroccan women must resort to cunning.
 Cunning, unlike strategy, is a stereotypical, essentializing trait traditionally associated with femininity (Héritier, 1996).
 However, this phenomenon is beginning to change, as Inès mentioned:

 "Once they get to know the person—the girl, at least when it comes to Moroccan women, I think—they become more laid-back."